WSLockhart/WSLockhart.github.io/index.md

-I recently started compiling a list of the all-time great pedagogical physics problems, entitled *"On the Shoulders of Giants"*, which I hope will be a great resource for students and teachers alike!
-A sample page is available [here](https://github.com/WSLockhart/Physics/blob/master/TimelessProblems_sample.pdf?raw=true).
+I recently started a project to compile the all-time great pedagogical physics problems, entitled *"On the Shoulders of Giants"*.
+You can see a sample page [here](https://github.com/WSLockhart/Physics/blob/master/TimelessProblems_sample.pdf?raw=true).

 ### My film:
-From 2012-2017 I directed a documentary film on the game of Go,
-[*The Surrounding Game*](https://www.surroundinggamemovie.com/).
-The film is now available on major platforms -
-check it out!
+From 2012-2017 I directed a documentary film on the game of Go,[*The Surrounding Game*](https://www.surroundinggamemovie.com/).
+The film is now available on major platforms - check it out!

 <br/>